Philadelphia Bus Accident Lawyer

 Immediate medical treatment is required after any bus accident.
 It is best not to assume that you are “fine” since adrenaline will be running through your body, making you unable to feel the full extent of your pain.
 Additionally, some severe injuries can have delayed symptoms that can take up to 72 hours to fully materialize.

-Who Is Liable In a Bus Accident in Pennsylvania?
+Who Is Liable In a Bus Accident in Philadelphia?

 Long-distance buses are regulated by the same federal agency that handles commercial trucking, which means they’re subject to strict regulations on maintenance, drivers’ hours on the road, driver drug and alcohol use and more.
 When busing companies break these laws and cause a serious bus accident, passengers and their loved ones can sue just as they would a bus negligent trucking company.
 A Philadelphia injury lawyer can help individuals or groups of victims sort out responsibility and ensure that they’re fairly compensated.